nationalarchives/legacy-tna-google-tag-manager-scripts/README.md

 Inside Google Tag Manager ( GTM )

 ### How to test/testing guidelines
-Once on the Home page, the following dom elements should be available:
+Once on the Home page, the following DOM elements should be available:

 	<div class="card hero-banner clearfix">
 	    <a id="hero-banner" href="https://example.co.uk"